antonfirsov/docs/2019/11-Nov/winforms-designer-pr2/winforms-designer-pr2.md

 ## What's new

-In this preview version of the designer we've added following features:
+In this preview version of the designer, we've added the following features:

 * Timer control support
 * Added Designer Actions to the available controls, like for example making a `TextBox` multiline or adding items to a `CheckedListBox`.